BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/06_2_Creating_Multisig_Descriptors.md

 ## Import the Descriptor

-You're now ready to import the descriptor.
+You've skipped right past the nead to use `createmultisig` to create your address.
+Instead, you're now ready to import the descriptor.

 You should reload the watch-only wallet you created in the previous section:
 ```